tja2000/EDA/README.md

-# EDA
-Exploratory Data Analysis
+#Exploratory Data Analysis - Project 1

 We assume that the file household_power_consumption.txt is in the currenct directory.

 Every plotx.R generates a plotx.png